jianliu10/jianliu.github.io/_posts/2019-03-10-DI-domain-driven-service-oriented.md

   The deployment is agile.
 There will be no deployment coordination among ETL jobs instance (Talend, Informatica), Java/python REST API process instance, java/python event messaging process instance.

 - The above benefits will lead to better data quality in data integration result.

+## Limit of business domain driven data integration service design

+Whethere the business domain driven data integration service desing can be applied to dataflow/spark framework is still unclear to me.
+At this time, I think it is not applicable.

 ## Functional Requirements